Hazor22/06-Remastered-Info/README.md

 20x Rates/Preset PvP/PvM Server -

-The plan is made to once we have added a spawnable system similar to RuneWild's preset PvP/PvM system into the world of 2006 with Barrows as "Bis" with stores for all the needed end game content, teleporters, and much more!.
+The plan once we have added a spawnable system similar to RuneWild's preset PvP/PvM system into the world of 2006 with Barrows as "Bis" with stores for all the needed end game content, teleporters, and much more!.

 ------------------------------------------------------------------------------------